COeXISTENCE-PROJECT/RouteRL/README.md

 # Overview

-This project involves the development of a reinforcement learning environment where machine and human agents learn the optimal path to get from an origin to a destination.
+This project involves the development of a reinforcement learning environment where AV and human agents learn the optimal path to get from an origin to a destination.
 The implementation includes several components, as depicted in the UML Class and Sequence Diagrams [HERE](https://miro.com/app/board/uXjVN4vGqSI=/?share_link_id=316593087566).

 # How to run on servers?